 3. Get the Inspection

 Obtain and fill out the necessary forms from the DMV to have the car inspected.
 This is where all of that paperwork and those photos come into play.
 The DMV will most likely require that you submit your bill of sale, the salvage title, the photos, and other documentation as part of the process.
-Once you’ve handled the paperwork, schedule an inspection and get the vehicle inspected.
+Once you’ve handled the paperwork, schedule an inspection, and get the vehicle inspected.

 Remember, you cannot legally drive the vehicle to the inspection facility, so you will likely have to have it towed there.

-4. Final Paperwork
+4. File the Final Paperwork